 The same goes for grooming.
 A good haircut can renew your image and help raise your self-confidence.
 A little makeup, lipstick, and a good manicure can have a very positive effect on how we face the world.
 These seemingly superficial changes have a very favorable impact on how we see ourselves and therefore, how we feel.
 I for one, don’t feel the same when I wear sneakers than when I wear high heels.
 When I wear sweatpants than when I wear a dress pants.
 It’s not better or worse, just different.
 And as different situations call for me to feel and project something specific, I always wear outfits that help me feel my best in that particular situation.

 Here's a great post on how to use color to dress for success!

 Maybe you heard about certain power postures that send the message of self- empowerment to the brain.
+Although this research by Amy Cuddy and her colleagues could not get replicated, holding the postures may influence your attitude.
 Try them every day when you get up and also just before an event in which you want to stand out.

 - Hands at the waist, legs separated in superhero style.

 - V-shaped arms, legs separated in the style of a sprinter who just won a Gold Medal.

 - Standing in front of a desk or table, hands on the table, legs apart, a defiant boss-style look that says: “This is the right thing to do”.